sictweb/bti425-2020/notes/week06-in-class.md

 <br>

 > Remember the tip from the notes:
-> If you're creating a component that should have a multi-word name, use Pascal Case.
+> If you're creating a component that has a multi-word name, use Pascal Case.
 For example:
 > ```ng g c AboutMe --flat -S```

 <br>

 We also need a simple nav menu.
 Generate a component for that ("nav", or "navbar", "navmain", "NavBar", "NavMain", etc.).

-Fetch the HTML markup from the repo's "Templates and solutions" folder - the `nav-base` code is good enough for us to work with now - and paste it into the nav menu's HTML template.
+Fetch the HTML markup from the example solution in the repo's current week folder - the `nav-base` code is good enough for us to work with now - and paste it into the nav menu's HTML template.
 Then, edit the links so that there's one main link (home), and two others (about me and contact me).

 Finally, we need a "not found" component, so generate one.